 Scientists have now confirmed that this sensation of relaxation in the presence of nature is due to a reduction in stress reactivity in our sympathetic nervous system (SNS).
 This is both psychologically and physiologically beneficial for those in contact with nature.

-Learn how using evidence-based design, healthcare architects are exploring the physiological benefits of biophilia in the design of indoor environments in this case study.
+The Wood in healthcare case study looks at how healthcare architects, using evidence-based design, are exploring the physiological benefits of biophilia in the design of indoor environments